Pancheble/DDC-AMC/README.md

 ## Abstract

 Automatic Modulation Classification (AMC) is a core problem in cognitive radio and spectrum monitoring, where the objective is to identify the modulation scheme of a received signal without prior knowledge of the transmitter.
-Most deep learning approaches rely on a single signal representation — such as raw IQ samples, a Constellation Diagram, or an FFT Spectrum — and therefore fail to fully exploit the complementary information available across domains.
+Most deep learning approaches rely on a single signal representation — such as raw IQ samples, a Constellation Diagram, or an FFT Spectrum — and therefore do not fully exploit the complementary information available across domains.

-We propose **Dual-Domain Contrastive AMC (DDC-AMC)**, a framework that encodes two physically grounded representations of the same received signal — the IQ point set and the FFT Power Spectrum — and aligns them in a shared embedding space using a CLIP-style symmetric contrastive objective.
+We propose **Dual-Domain Contrastive AMC (DDC-AMC)**, a framework that is designed to encode two physically grounded representations of the same received signal — the IQ point set and the FFT Power Spectrum — and to align them in a shared embedding space using a CLIP-style symmetric contrastive objective.
 Because both views are deterministically derived from the same waveform, they form exact positive pairs for contrastive learning.
-The IQ point set encoder, a Set Transformer, captures phase-amplitude geometry directly from raw IQ coordinates without any rendering or binning; the FFT encoder, a 1D CNN, captures spectral energy distribution in the frequency domain.
-These representations respond differently to channel distortions, making their alignment useful for robust AMC.
+The IQ point set encoder, a Set Transformer, is intended to capture phase-amplitude geometry directly from raw IQ coordinates without any rendering or binning; the FFT encoder, a 1D CNN, is intended to capture spectral energy distribution in the frequency domain.
+These representations respond differently to channel distortions, so their alignment is designed to support more robust AMC.
 A classification head then predicts the modulation class from the element-wise average of the two $\ell_2$-normalized projected embeddings.

-On the RadioML 2018.01A benchmark, DDC-AMC improves over single-domain baselines, with larger gains at low SNR and under mixed distortion conditions such as concurrent phase noise and frequency offset.
+The proposed framework is intended to be evaluated on the RadioML 2018.01A benchmark, with a focus on low-SNR settings and mixed distortion conditions such as concurrent phase noise and frequency offset.

 ---